Profinite Techniques for Probabilistic Automata and the Markov Monoid Algorithm: Towards an Optimality Argument

-The Markov Monoid algorithm was introduced in~\cite{FGO12}.
-The presentation that we give here is different yet equivalent.
-Consider $\A$ a probabilistic automaton, the Markov Monoid algorithm consists in computing, through a saturation process, the Markov Monoid of $\A$.
+The Markov Monoid algorithm was introduced in~\cite{FijalkowGimbertOualhadj12}, we give here a different yet equivalent presentation.
+Consider a probabilistic automaton $\A$, the Markov Monoid algorithm consists in computing, by a saturation process, the Markov Monoid of $\A$.